anyrun/anyrun-integration-microsoft/Microsoft Defender for Endpoint/ANYRUN-Sandbox-MDE/README.md

 ______________________________________________________________________

-# Microsoft Defender for Endpoint Connector for ANY.RUN Malware Sandbox
+# ANY.RUN Malware Sandbox Integration with Microsoft Defender for Endpoint

 ## Overview